I have seen this subject come up quite a bit in piano teacher groups. So I’ll tell you all a story.

 The fact is that it is human nature to take the path of least resistance.
 (Scientific Daily).
 We are hardwired to expedite tasks in the past our survival depended on it.
 So it should not be surprising that some musicians find it easier to learn music without using the notation.
 It should also not be surprising that kids are…well…kids.

-My ultimate goals are to teach my students to play the piano.
+My ultimate goal is to teach my students to play the piano.
 So that when they are old like me they can still sit down and play the music that will bring joy to themselves and others.
 I also want them to have the proper training so that they can take their musical skill to a professional level if they wish to.

 I will move heaven and earth to make this happen.